Majesty Rose: American Idol

 Rose took part in a competition at The American Idol Experience in Disney's Hollywood Studios while she was on a holiday with her best friend's family in Florida.
 Rose sang the song "Reflection" from film Mulan and won a ticket to audition in front of the producers on American Idol.

 In the results show for the top 11-week, Rose was in the bottom 3, but ultimately Ben Briley was eliminated.
 In the following week she was again in the bottom 3, but ultimately MK Nobilette was eliminated.
 Rose herself, was eliminated in the top 9.

 Post-Idol

 Rose released an EP, titled Bloom, in June 2016.
 The EP received a positive review from Mark Franklin of The York Dispatch's blog, Idol Chatter.
+Rose then released the non-album single "Plunge" in 2017.

+A few years later, Rose joined with Maverick City Music for multiple releases, starting with the 2019 EP Maverick City Vol. 2, which features her on the track "You Keep on Getting Better".
+This EP peaked at number 11 on Billboard's Heatseekers Albums chart, at number 29 on the Top Independent Albums chart, and at number 35 on the Top Christian Albums chart.
+Rose then returned for the 2020 albums Maverick City Vol. 3 Part 1 and Maverick City Christmas.
+Maverick City Vol. 3 Part 1 features Rose on the track "Love is a Miracle".
+This album peaked at number two on the Top Gospel Albums chart and at number six on the Top Christian Albums chart.
+It also won the Billboard Music Award for Top Gospel Album.
+Maverick City Christmas features Rose on the tracks "Joyful Joyful We Adore Thee / Angels We Have Heard on High" and "The First Noel".
+This album peaked at number four on the Top Gospel Albums chart.